Vaping: why kids are getting sucked in.

 Propylene glycol is a major ingredient in e-cigarettes.
 It is also hygroscopic, meaning it attracts and holds water molecules, leading to a state of constant dry mouth for kids who vape.

-Dry skin is another common side effect of the water-holding effect of propylene glycol in e-cig vapors including dry nasal passages, which can lead to bloody noses.
+Dry skin is another common side effect of the water-holding properties of propylene glycol in e-cig vapors.
+That includes dry nasal passages, which can lead to bloody noses.

 Sensitivity to caffeine can develop among some e-cigarette users, causing them to reduce their consumption of sodas or energy drinks.
 If your child or teen suddenly stops drinking them, it could be a sign they are vaping.